patelhirenh/which-framework/README.md

 # WebdriverIO CucumberJS JavaScript
-This project is designed using Webdriver.io on Cucumber Framework
+This project is designed using Webdriver.io and Cucumber.js Framework

 ## How to install